miptleha/cs-xsd-class-generator/README.md

 Console application that converts xsd to cs classes.
 Generated classes have methods to serialize/deserialize to xml.
+Also generates methods for [Database generator](https://github.com/miptleha/cs-query-generator).

 ## How to use
 -   put your xsd schemas to bin\Debug folder (in root or in subfolder)